The exponential map at a cuspidal singularity: Introduction

 \subsection{Further related work}

 The exponential map may be used to study differential geometric quantities near a singularity.
 For example, the description of the asymptotic behavior of the exponential map may be used to deduce the asymptotic behavior of the volume of balls centered at the singularity, as the radius tends to zero.
 In the case where $p$ is a smooth point, the coefficients in this expansion are related to the curvature at $p$.
 In \cite{Gri03} such an expansion was derived for real analytic isolated surface singularities; however, the balls were defined extrinsically, i.e. with distance defined as distance in the ambient space $\R^n$.
-Also, the bi-Lipschitz geometry of (singular) algebraic subsets of $\R^n$ was investigated extensively in \cite{Mos, Par, Bir, Va1, Va2}.
+A study of conical metrics related to our discussion of cuspidal metrics is done in \cite{Gri:NDOCS}.
+The bi-Lipschitz geometry of (singular) algebraic subsets of $\R^n$ was investigated extensively in \cite{Mos, Par, Bir, Va1, Va2}.
 However, very little is known about the precise intrinsic geometry of these sets, and the present paper provides a first insight into this question.
+Global aspects of the geodesics of spaces with isolated singularities were studied in \cite{Ghi:GCM}.